bernytech25/bernytech25/README.md

-## Hi there 👋
 ## Hello! 👋 Welcome to my GitHub profile!

-I'm Bernardo Mantilla, a professional with a diverse background blending a strong foundation in Data Science and a passion for continuous learning.
+I'm Bernardo Mantilla, a professional with a strong foundation in Data Science and a passion for applying data-driven solutions across diverse fields.
+My unique background, including training in Biology, allows me to bring a fresh perspective to complex analytical challenges.

-In this profile, you'll find projects that reflect my journey in the world of development and data analysis.
-I'm particularly interested in applying my analytical and problem-solving skills in the hospitality sector, where I seek an opportunity to grow and contribute.
+In this profile, you'll find projects showcasing my skills in development and data analysis.
+I'm particularly interested in leveraging these skills to drive innovation within the health, agriculture, finance, and entertainment platform sectors.

 **A little about me:**

-* 📊 Background in Data Science.
+* 📊 Proficient in Data Science.
-* 👨‍💻 Freelance web developer.
+* 👨‍💻 Freelance Web Developer.
-* 🌱 Naturally curious and always eager to learn.
+* 🌱 Analytical and detail-oriented, with a passion for interdisciplinary problem-solving.

 **Explore my repositories to see my work in:**